hashicorp/terraform-website/content/source/docs/enterprise/getting-started/policies.html.md

 ### Enforcement Mode

 Enforcement Mode alters how a policy result affects your run; "hard-mandatory" will always stop a run if a policy fails, "soft-mandatory" will pause a run and allow a failure to be overridden, and "advisory" will log failures but always allow a run to continue.
-Use "soft-mandatory" for now so we can see
+Use "soft-mandatory" for now so we can see how the "Policy Override" feature works in practice.

 ### Policy Code